 (an″ĕs-thē′zhă) [1an- + esthesi- + -ia] 1.
 Complete or partial loss of sensation, with or without loss of consciousness, as a result of disease, injury, or administration of an anesthetic agent, usually by injection or inhalation.

 PATIENT CARE: Preoperative: Before induction of anesthesia, contact lenses, hearing aids, dentures (partial plates as well as full sets), wristwatches, and jewelry are removed.
 The anesthesiologist or nurse-anesthetist interviews and examines the patient briefly, assessing general respiratory and cardiovascular health.
 The patient is questioned regarding compliance with prescribed preoperative fasting.
 The American Society of Anesthesiologists Guidelines recommend minimum fasting as follows: 2 hours for clear liquids, 4 hours for breast milk, 6 hours for formula, nonhuman milk, or a light meal (tea and toast), and 8 hours for a regular meal (easily remembered as "2-4-6-8").
 These guidelines may be modified by individual surgeons for particular patients and their conditions.
 Baseline vital signs are assessed and recorded.
-An electrocardiogram, complete blood count, serum chemistries, and urinalysis are ordered for many general surgeries unless results of recent tests are ...
+An electrocardiogram, complete blood count, serum chemistries, and urinalysis are ordered for ...